upkie/upkie/docs/environments.md

 # Environments {#environments}

 Upkie has reinforcement learning environments following the [Gymnasium API](https://gymnasium.farama.org/).
 They all derive from the same internal [base class](@ref upkie.envs.upkie_base_env.UpkieBaseEnv).
+All of them are single-threaded; in return, they run as-is both in simulati and on real robots.

 ## Ground velocity {#ground-velocity-env}